fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     - `IsValidCustomerId`: This method checks if the customer ID is valid by verifying that the length of the customer ID is 10.
     - `GreetCustomer`: This method greets the customer by returning a string that says "Hello" followed by the customer's full name.
 The extension method uses the `ReturnFullName` method of the `BankCustomer` class to get the full name.

-1. To create extension methods for the `BankAccount` class, add the following code:
+1. To create a class that contains the extension methods for the `BankAccount` class, add the following class definition to the end of the `Extensions` file:

     ```csharp